Dec 27 2011

 Many others (including some close to you) may –for down-deep-inside resentment– simply not want you to succeed, and will discourage and undermine your efforts.
 For whatever their reasons, don’t allow those confrontations to occur.
 Keep your goals secret.

 Perhaps you believe you have personal and or business “goals” in mind.
 I would respectfully suggest that the odds may not be very great that these pursuits are worthwhile.
-The truth is that all of history has proven goals are only worthy of pursuit to start with if they meet all four of the following criteria:
+The truth is that all of history has proven goals are only worthy of pursuit to start with if they meet all five of the following criteria:

 GOALS MUST BE